hyperledger-labs/splice/apps/app/src/test/scala/com/daml/network/integration/tests/README.md

 To prevent false negatives and flakes: Use `actAndCheck`.
 If this doesn't match your test's logic: Consider wrapping checks in an `eventually`.
+If you want to retry a check on failures that are different from `TestFailedException`: Use `eventuallySucceeds`.

 ## Time-based tests